nobl9/govy/README.md

 You can read
 [this blog post](https://www.nobl9.com/resources/type-safe-validation-in-go-with-govy)
-for a quick overview of the library, its capabilities, what distinguishes it from other validation libraries and why was it conceived.
+for a quick overview of the library, its capabilities, what distinguishes it from other solutions and why was it conceived.

 Here's a quick example of `govy` in action: